Get to know the basics, and a few helpful tips & tricks along the way!

-The Twitter app brings tweets directly into Slack.
-You can use it to automatically update a channel whenever tweets are sent from your company Twitter account, or easily track every mention of your Twitter @username.
-Going forward, your tweets and mentions will be easily searchable in Slack.
+The Twitter app brings tweets to Slack.
+You can automatically update a channel when tweets are sent from your company Twitter account, or easily track every mention of your Twitter @username.
+And here’s the coolest part: your tweets and mentions are easily searchable in Slack!

 Set up the Twitter app

 Add Twitter Integration.
-You’ll be asked to authenticate with Twitter.
-To continue, click
+To authenticate with Twitter, click

 Authorize app.
 Enter the Twitter @username you’d like to track in Slack.

 Select the tweets you want to see.
-(Note that if nothing is selected here, no tweets will be displayed.)
+(If nothing is selected, no tweets will be displayed.)

 Decide where you’d like the tweets to appear: You can select an existing channel or create a new one.